freon4dsl/Freon-documentation/docu-content/010_Documentation/010_Overview/020_Getting_Started/+page.md

   - **.../stdlib**: code that implements some standard elements of your language, for instance [limited concepts](/Documentation/Creating_the_Metamodel/Language_Structure).
   - **.../typer**: code that that determines which type is associated with a certain element in the user's model.
-The file `Custom<yourLanguageName>TyperPart.ts` is the placeholder for any [customization](/Documentation/Customizations) that you would like to do.
+The file `CustomYourLanguageNameTyperPart.ts` is the placeholder for any [customization](/Documentation/Customizations) that you would like to do.
   - **.../utils**: a default implementation of a visitor for your user's model.
   - **.../validator**: code that determines whether certain parts of your user's model contain errors.
-The file `Custom<yourLanguageName>Validator.ts` is the placeholder for any [customization](/Documentation/Customizations) that you would like to do.
+The file `CustomYourLanguageNameValidator.ts` is the placeholder for any [customization](/Documentation/Customizations) that you would like to do.
   - **.../writer**: code that is able to write your user's [model units](/Background/Models_and_Model_Units) in string format to a file.